K-PAX: Box office

 K-PAX grossed $17.5 million and ranked number 1 in its opening weekend ahead of Warner Bros.'
 Thirteen Ghosts and 20th Century Fox's From Hell.
 It plunged into fourth place when Monsters, Inc. was released during its second weekend.
 The film was a box-office disappointment, making only $65,001,485 worldwide vs. a budget of $68 million, including $50,338,485 in North America and $14,663,000 internationally.

 Home media

-K-PAX was released on DVD and VHS on March 26, 2002.
+K-PAX was released on DVD and VHS on March 26, 2002, and on Blu-ray on January 6, 2026.

 Plagiarism lawsuit

 Argentinian director Eliseo Subiela claimed that K-Pax plagiarized his 1986 film Man Facing Southeast.
 He said "it's a copy, but a good quality one".
 Subsequently, Gene Brewer and others connected with K-PAX were sued in November 2001.
 The complaint was withdrawn because the trial stretched over time and Subiela lacked sufficient funds to continue the litigation.
 Subiela claimed until his death in late 2016 that his film was plagiarized by the makers of K-PAX.